 - Wet cleaning – In this process, the engine bay is spray-cleaned with water, while the engine is only sprayed with soap.
 Wet cleaning can be divided into three parts: cleaning the hood, the engine bay, and the engine.

-- Cover the engine with a plastic garbage bag to avoid the engine being soaked with water once the cleaning of the hood has started.
+- Cover the engine with a plastic garbage bag to avoid soaking it with water once the hood has been cleaned.

 - Start cleaning the back of the hood by hosting the painted side of the hood.

 - If the hood liner still looks good and solid, spray it with water to clean it up.
 But if the hood liner is sagging or looks damaged, do not spray water on it, for it may get more damaged.